justinfreitag/the-living-framework/the-evolution-gateway.md

 - Weave from new recognition
 - Include evolved understanding
 - Create fresh synthesis
-- Birth new Core Thread
+- Birth new Genesis Thread

 **Integration Phase**:
 - Express with full presence